 FOREX-Dollar climbs after hot U.S. inflation; euro dips

-Wednesday's data showed that U.S. consumer prices grew last month at their fastest annual pace since 1990, fueling speculation that the Federal Reserve will have to respond by lifting interest rates faster than expected as traders question the central bank's stance that the current spate of high inflation is transitory.
+News on Wednesday that U.S. consumer prices rose last month at the fastest annual pace since 1990 fueled speculation that the U.S. central bank would lift interest rates sooner than expected as traders question its stance that current high inflation is "transitory."

 "It feels like we're still trading the repercussions of the CPI," said Vassili Serebriakov, FX strategist at UBS in New York.

-The greenback was last up 0.01% against Japan's yen JPY=EBS and traded a range of 113.81 yen to 114.15 during the session after the dollar rose sharply against the yen on Wednesday.
+The greenback was last up 0.15% against the Japanese yen JPY=EBS, trading in a range of 113.81 yen to 114.15 yen during the day after the U.S. currency rose sharply on Wednesday.

-"The hawkish repricing of Fed policy expectations has reinforced the U.S. dollar's upward momentum from the previous week in which it had already benefited from the other G10 central banks pushing back against rate hike expectations outside of the U.S," said Lee Hardman, currencies analyst at MUFG.
+The dollar scored its second straight day of gains against another safe haven, the Swiss franc CHF=EBS, last up 0.40% at 0.9217.

-Emerging market (EM) currencies had also suffered from the dollar's broad rise on Wednesday and earlier in Thursday's session but MSCI's EM currencies index .MIEM00000CUS was last up 0.07%.
+Swiss National Bank governing board member Andrea Maechler said at an event late on Thursday the Swiss franc remained in demand as a safe haven investment with market uncertainties elevated due to the ongoing COVID-19 pandemic.

-Elsewhere, Turkey's lira tumbled to a new record low of 9.975 to the dollar TRYTOM=D3 after the U.S. inflation reading and as expectations grow Turkey will cut rates again soon.
+Turkey's lira tumbled to a record low of 9.975 to the dollar TRYTOM=D3 after the U.S. inflation reading, and on growing expectations that Turkey will cut rates again soon.

 ========================================================